sorashi/Cleverbot.Net/README.md

 This project uses [cleverbot.io][1].

 # How to

+1. Create a Visual Studio .NET 4.5 solution and **save it**.
+2. In Visual Studio menu bar, go to `Tools -> NuGet Package Manager -> Package Manager Console`.
+3. Type `Install-Package Cleverbot.Net` and wait.
-At first, aquire you API credentials [here](https://cleverbot.io/keys).
+4. Aquire your API credentials [here](https://cleverbot.io/keys).

-Then create a bot session and send anything.
+Then create a `CleverbotSession` and send anything:

 ```csharp
 var session = CleverbotSession.NewSession("apiUser", "apiKey");